 Pacific Rocky Intertidal Monitoring: Trends and Synthesis

-The Pacific Rocky Intertidal Monitoring Program website and associated data summaries and graphs have been developed by the Rocky Intertidal Research Group at University of California, Santa Cruz.
+This website and associated data summaries and graphs have been developed by the rocky intertidal research group at University of California, Santa Cruz.
 The Principal Investigator for this group is Pete Raimondi.
 For any questions concerning this website, please contact Melissa Miner and Rani Gaddam.

 For web related issues, please contact Rani Gaddam.

 Added online sea star disease observation form to track sea star wasting disease.